 Some are very financially strapped and cannot afford all of these gifts they feel obligated to buy.
 Don’t push.

-Not to get all ‘woo woo’ here, but our family are our karma positively and negatively.
+Going a little deeper here, our family are our karma positively and negatively.
 We chose them to learn very valuable lessons about ourselves and others.
-To learn to love, learn to fight, and more importantly- to learn to forgive.
+To learn to love, learn to fight, and more importantly to learn to forgive.
 Stay in your heart.

-About forgiveness…make peace where and if you need to, as it will help you live more freely.
-Also, look at your part in the dynamics of your relationships.
-Be honest- it is not always about the other(s).
+Speaking about forgiveness, it is important to make peace if and where you need to, as it will help you live more freely.
+Reflect upon your part in the dynamics of your relationships; be honest, it is not always about the other(s).
+Check yourself.

-Do not go somewhere if you don’t feel comfortable.
+Remember that you do not have to go somewhere if you do not feel comfortable, or if it just doesn’t work for you.
 When we do things strictly out of obligation, it robs us of joy.
-Stay authentic and only go where you feel loved and welcomed, reasonably.
+Stay authentic and only go if you truly want to.
+Furthermore, only go where you feel loved and welcomed or else, why bother?

-Don’t spend more money than you have!
-I’m speaking to myself here too.
-It is so easy to get caught up in buying gifts for everyone, believe me I know.
-But at the end of the day, your time is worth more weight in gold than any present ever could be.
+Do not spend more money than you have, as it is all too easy to get caught up in buying gifts for everyone.
+Keep in mind that at the end of the day, your time is worth more weight in gold than any physical item.
 You do not need to go into credit card debt shopping for presents, especially if you have a large family and/or a lot of friends.

-I have learned this with my Nieces and Nephews, and I have eight of them.
-I would rather (and I’m sure they feel this way to and will feel it more as they grow), hang out with them and give them tons of affection (yes I’m the annoying Aunt that slobbers them with kisses and asks for hugs constantly) 😉 then buy them the shiniest new toy that they won’t remember in five years.
-What they will know and remember is that I am always here for them, they will feel it.
+I have learned this with my nieces and nephews, and I have eight of them.
+I would rather hang out with them and give them my time and energy, laugh and play with them, then buy them the shiniest new toy that they won’t remember in five years.
+What they will remember and feel is that I was/am always there for them.
 Experiences are worth more than ‘things’.

-Last but not least- eating/drinking.
-Sorry I need to add this.
-Sure, live a little.
-Eat those cookies, drink that wine, be jolly.
-Just don’t go crazy!
-It is always harder to take it off then put it on!
+Last but not least, eating/drinking.
+Sure, live a little and eat those cookies, drink that wine, be jolly and celebrate Just don’t go crazy, because as we know it is always harder to take it off then put it on!

-It is very easy to go off the wagon at this time of year and as we all know, sometimes ‘tomorrow I will stop’ becomes a perpetual cycle.
+Going ‘off the wagon’ at this time of year is common and sometimes ‘tomorrow I will stop’ becomes a perpetual cycle.
 Keep up with your work outs, enjoy yourself.
 Indulge, but do so in moderation and don’t beat yourself up for the extra cheesecake you ate.
 Learn from it and move forward.

 Don’t forget that a Gift Certificate for a reading is also a great gift and those are available here- make sure you scroll down to the ‘Gift Certificate’ section.